-(1) Joshua was a faithful and obedient man.
-And Moses said to Joshua, “Choose us some men and go out, fight with Amalek.
+(1) He was a faithful and obedient man.
+Therefore, Moses said to him, “Choose us some men and go out, fight with Amalek.
 Tomorrow I will stand on the top of the hill with the rod of God in my hand.
 So Joshua did as Moses said to him, and fought with Amalek” (Exodus 17:9.10 also Numbers 13:2, 3, 8).

 (3) He had a natural capacity for military affairs.
-The Scripture tells us that “Joshua took the whole land, according to all that the LORD had said to Moses; and Joshua gave it as an inheritance to Israel according to their divisions by their tribes.
-Then the land rested from war” (Joshua 11:23; 14:5).
+The Scripture tells us that he “took the whole land, according to all that the LORD had said to Moses;” and he “gave it as an inheritance to Israel according to their divisions by their tribes.
+Then the land rested from war” (Josh.
+11:23; 14:5).

-Joshua’s quiet, unpretending fidelity and faithfulness proved his fitness to succeed Moses.
+Joshua’s quiet, unpretending godliness, and faithfulness was evidence to his ability to succeed Moses.
 As he depended wholly on God, the conquest of Canaan succeeded and the nation of Israel prospered.
-God often works through human instrumentalities, qualified as leaders by years of experience yet at the same time humble and submissive to His good will.
+God often works through human agencies, equipped as leaders by experience yet at the same time meek and obedient to His good will.

 In His service,